SteveKeller/geth-cluster/README.md

 Ethereum Blockchain needs about 30 minutes for bootstrapping (depends on your cpu hardware), which means to build and run all containers.
 Building container is only required if they are not already build once.
 The ethereum network builds a DAG (directed acyclic graph) for the proof of work algorithm.
 The building process takes all available cpu cores from the docker host machine.
-After the DAG was built miner nodes are starting mine.
-The DAG only needs once to get created and as long as the geth containers are not destroyed.
+After the DAG was built miner nodes are starting to mine.
+The DAG is generated only once as long as the containers are not destroyed.

-### Scale Miners
+##### Scale Miners
 ```sh
 docker-compose up -d --scale geth-miner=${MinerCount} --no-recreate
 ```